TwilioLatamEngHub/plugin-conversations-transfer-interaction/README.md

 ## Deprecation Warning

-This plugin was the first one whem the new Twilio Flex Conversations architecture came out.
+This plugin was the first one when the new Twilio Flex Conversations architecture came out.
 Since then, Twilio's professional services team worked on top of mine and built a more robust one.
 You should use theirs, here it is: https://github.com/twilio-professional-services/flex-project-template/tree/main/plugin-flex-ts-template-v2/src/feature-library/chat-transfer

 ## Disclaimer